deanproctor/couchbase-reference-nagios/README.md

-For the nagios server, run:
+# Couchbase Nagios Reference Implementation
+This project provides a reference implementation for monitoring Couchbase with Nagios.

+Two Docker images are provided:
+* couchbase/nagios: the Nagios server with preconfigured Couchbase host and service templates
+* couchbase/nrpe: the Nagios Remote Plugin Execution (NRPE) server with check_couchbase and plugins to monitor the OS

+The Nagios container should reside on your monitoring server.

+The NRPE container runs on the Couchbase servers.

+## Building the images

+To build the Nagios server:

 docker build docker/nagios -t couchbase/nagios

+To build tne NRPE server:

+docker build docker/nrpe -t couchbase/nrpe

+## Running the containers
+To run the Nagios container:

 docker run --name nagios -v $(pwd)/etc:/opt/nagios/etc/ -p 8080:80 -p 5668:5668 -it couchbase/nagios

-For the nrpe client, run:

-docker build docker/nrpe -t couchbase/nrpe
+To run the NRPE container:

 docker run --name nrpe -v /:/mnt/ROOT -p 5666:5666 --net=host -it couchbase/nrpe